Audobon: October 2000

 "The Shaman of Colors" is a great article by Steve Nadis describing the formation of the Yaigoje-Apaporis Papermaking Project (YAPP).
 Read the article here.

-Rick Harlow emerged in the '80s as one of Boston's leading epic abstractionists.
+Rick Harlow emerged in the ’80s as one of Boston’s leading epic abstractionists.
 In his paintings one finds a deep respect for the beauty and grandeur of the Amazon rainforest.
-For over 25 years, Rick has balanced his time between frequent trips to Colombia to work with indigenous communities, and his career as an exhibiting artist.
-Read more
+For over 30 years, Rick has balanced his time between frequent trips to Colombia to work with indigenous communities, and his career as an exhibiting artist.
+Rick’s Bio

 From The Inside Out is featured on the cover of the Spring 2009 issue of MAPS Bulletin: "Special Edition: Psychedelics and Ecology".
 See this MAPS issue online.